Dr. Eric Laarakker – Holistic veterinarian, Founder/ Owner of Healthcare-Academy Den Hoek

-Eric Laarakker has been working as a holistic veterinarian and researcher, ever since he graduated as veterinarian from the Dutch University of Utrecht, Faculty of Veterinary Medicine in 1992.
+Eric Laarakker has been working as a holistic veterinarian and researcher ever since he graduated as a veterinarian from the Dutch University of Utrecht, Faculty of Veterinary Medicine in 1992.

-During his study veterinary medicine, Eric Laarakker got convinced that besides Western medicine, also other treatment methods and visions – such as Chinese medicine – are essential to be able to heal an animal (and/or human) in its total aspect.
+During his veterinary medicine studies, Eric Laarakker got convinced that besides Western medicine, also other treatment methods and approaches – such as Chinese Medicine – are essential in order to be able to heal an animal or person in its totality.
 Therefore, after obtaining his degree in veterinary medicine, he followed courses in Chiropractics, Osteopathy, Manual therapies, Phytotherapy, Classic homeopathy, Chinese acupuncture, Japanese acupuncture, Neural therapy and other energetic treatments.

-The knowledge and broad experience in holistic veterinary medicine that he built up over many years has further developed and deepened his beliefs and visions in this field.
+The knowledge and extensive practical experience in holistic veterinary medicine that he built up over many years has further developed and deepened his beliefs and visions in this field.

-Over the years, Eric developed a holistic protocol, in which many therapies complete each other.
-As a result of this holistic protocol many horses, small animals and humans were successfully treated, after being ‘given up’ by regular Western veterinarians and medical practitioners.
+Over the years, Eric developed a holistic protocol, in which many therapies complement each other.
+As a result of this holistic protocol many horses, small animals and humans were treated successfully, even after having been ‘given up’ by regular Western veterinarians and medics.

-Eric is as researcher closely involved with the international research institute Water&Light bv.
-Water & Light performs investigations on health and the quality of crops and food for humans and animals.
-At the Water&Light Laboratory a technology platform is created dedicated to the role of biophotonics, water, light and system physiology in life sciences.
-The research is characterized by multidisciplinary cooperation with various universities and research companies.
-Its focus is on development of new concepts and breakthrough improvements in existing biophotonics technology.
+As researcher, Eric is closely involved with the international research institute Water&Light Ltd. Water&Light conducts research on health and the quality of crops and food for humans and animals.
+At the Water&Light Laboratory, a technology platform has been created dedicated to the role of biophotonics, water, light and systems physiology in life sciences.
+This research is characterized by a multidisciplinary team from various universities and research companies.
+Its focus lies on the development of new concepts and breakthrough improvements in existing biophotonics technology.

-In addition, he is as researcher/developer very active in developing products and new treatments methods in systemic medicine.
-Amongst others, he has – in collaboration with the Dutch NML Health company – developed the series of 100% natural health products by Phytonics ( www.phytonicsmed.com )
+In addition, as researcher/ developer Eric is very active in developing products and new treatment methods in Systemic Medicine.
+Amongst others, he has developed the Phytonics range, a series of 100% natural health products, in collaboration with the Dutch NML Health company. (www.phytonicsmed.com)

-Eric is an inspired man, devoted to continue his activities as veterinarian, researcher, developer and teacher.
-Besides that, he enjoys spending time with his family and friends and horse back riding with his Arabian stallion Hassan.
+Eric is an inspired man, devoted to continuing his activities as veterinarian, researcher, developer and teacher.
+Besides that, he enjoys spending time with his family and friends, as well as going for a hack on his Arabian stallion Hassan.

 Claudia de Gooijer-Kant – Executive officer and teacher

-As executive officer, Claudia is the central contact person within Healthcare Academy Den Hoek for course participants, lecturers and external relations.
-After her Human Resouce Management studies, she worked for a number of years in that direction at -among others- Oostnet Taxi / Connection (quality project) and Akzo Nobel Information Services (HRM planning of SAP consultants).
-After this she went into the family business and together with her father and she ran a driving school until the sale of this in the beginning of 2001.
+As executive officer, Claudia is the main contact person within Healthcare-Academy Den Hoek for course participants, lecturers and external relations.
+After her Human Resource Management studies, she worked in that field at -among others- Oostnet Taxi / Connection (quality project) and Akzo Nobel Information Services (HRM planning of SAP consultants) for a number of years.
+After this, she went into the family business and together with her father she ran a driving school until its takeover, early 2001.

-Since she felt an innerdrive to switch from commercial business to a more Holistic Healthcare oriented practice and lifestyle, she started a college education ‘Naturopathy in animals’ in 2000 (she graduated in 2007).
-During this study she met Eric Laarakker and became inspired by his innovative visions and holistic healthcare.
-In September 2001 she started working at the Holistic practice for animals and humans Den Hoek as an assistant.
-In 2006 she switched working from the practice to the foundation STEHD, Stichting Educatie Holistische Diergeneeskunde, where the board delegated the daily business to her.
-Nowadays she is the treasurer and secretary for this foundation.
-In 2011 the educational activities were transferred from STEHD to Healthcare-Academy Den Hoek and she became the executive officer for this educational institute.
+In 2000 she started to feel an inner drive to switch from commercial business to a more holistic healthcare-oriented practice and lifestyle, and started a college course ‘Naturopathy in Animals’ (graduated in 2007).
+During this course she met Eric Laarakker and became inspired by his innovative visions and holistic healthcare.
+In September 2001 she started working as an assistant at the Holistic Practice for Animals and People Den Hoek.
+In 2006 she switched from working for the practice, to STEHD (Foundation Education in Holistic Veterinary Sciences), where she ran the daily business.
+Nowadays she is treasurer and secretary of this foundation.
+In 2011, the educational activities were transferred from STEHD to Healthcare-Academy Den Hoek, and she became the Executive Officer for this educational institute.

-Besides coordinating the educational activities she is a teacher in the Connection Sensor course.
+Besides coordinating the educational activities, she is also a teacher in the Connection Sensor course and Lecher Antenna course.

-In 2015 she started at the College Education Zen-Shiatsu in Amsterdam, and she hopes to graduate from this education in June 2019.
-She established a small practice named Zencourage – for Zen-Shiatsu and Holistic Healthcare- at her place in Ruinerwold.
-She enjoys spending time with her family, friends and her animals (horses, lovely mini pigs, dog, cats and a bunch of chickens).
+In 2015, she started at the College Education Zen-Shiatsu in Amsterdam, and graduated in June 2019.
+She established a small practice named Zencourage – for Zen-Shiatsu and holistic healthcare- at her home in Ruinerwold.
+She enjoys spending time with her family, friends and her animals (horses, lovely mini pigs, dogs, cats and a bunch of chickens).

 Dr. Aleid Hillebrand – Holistic veterinarian, teacher and administrative assistant at Healthcare-Academy Den Hoek

-After graduating from vet school in Ghent, Belgium, I moved to the UK and worked as a small animal veterinarian in several surgeries.
-Unfortunately, due to my health I was forced to stop working, but this gave me the opportunity to experience the value of holistic treatment first hand.
-After gradually getting better, I decided to study Veterinary Acupuncture at IVAS in the Netherlands.
-I became so enthusiastic about acupuncture, I decided to study acupuncture for people as well, to gain more in-depth knowledge and to be able to treat people as well.
+After graduating from vet school in Ghent, Belgium, she moved to the UK and worked as a small animal veterinarian in several surgeries.
+Unfortunately, due to her health she was forced to stop working, but this gave her the opportunity to experience the value of holistic treatment first hand.
+After gradually getting better, she decided to study Veterinary Acupuncture at IVAS in the Netherlands.
+She became so enthusiastic about acupuncture and started to study acupuncture at TCMA in 2017, to gain more in-depth knowledge about acupuncture and the desire to treat people as well.

-I now work as a small animal holistic vet, treating dogs, cats and rabbits and I thoroughly enjoy seeing the positive effects of acupuncture and the holistic treatment on the animals.
-Besides, I help Claudia in the Healthcare-Academy wherever there’s an extra hand needed.
+She now works as a small animal holistic vet, treating dogs, cats and rabbits and thoroughly enjoys seeing the positive effects of acupuncture and the holistic treatment on the animals.
+Besides, she helps Claudia in the Healthcare-Academy wherever there’s an extra hand needed.

 1992 – 1998 Veterinary Medicine